 Removing a wall that is important to the overall structural integrity of the home is never advisable.
-However, if it has already been done, and your home has not experienced structural issues then the evidence of removal should be eliminated completely.
-Even if the removal was successful, buyers may not be happy to discover the changes.
+However, if it has already been done, and your home has not experienced structural issues then the evidence of removal should be eliminated entirely.

 Sellers should always repair any bug damage fully before showing their home to avoid scaring off potential buyers.

-For example, carpenter ants are very common to be found in homes.
-Preventing an ant problem becoming something of a concern is usually pretty easy.
-There are many pest companies that can be hired for yearly pest maintenance programs.
+For example, carpenter ants are prevalent to be found in homes.
+Preventing an ant problem from becoming something of concern is usually pretty easy.
+Many pest companies can be hired for yearly pest maintenance programs.

 Most of the time it is possible to eliminate it or at least lower the concentrations to safe levels, but doing so requires the help of a professional.
 Buyers do not want to purchase a home filled with a deadly gas, so any radon issues should be dealt with far before the house ever goes up for sale.

-Some sellers of course do not take the time or effort to check and do not discover they have been living with unsafe radon levels until a buyer has gone ahead and done an inspection.
+Some sellers, of course, do not take the time or effort to check and do not discover they have been living with unsafe radon levels until a buyer has gone ahead and done an inspection.

-What is really interesting is that radon is discussed as an issue in Real Estate sales quite a bit from the stand point of being found in the air but what many do not realize is that radon can also be found in well water.
+What is really interesting is that radon is discussed as an issue in Real Estate sales quite a bit from the standpoint of being found in the air but what many do not realize is that radon can also be found in well water.

-The seller was none too happy to find out he would have to take a significant amount of cash out his pocket for this repair.
+The seller was none too happy to find out he would have to take a significant amount of cash out of his pocket for this repair.
 Reluctantly the seller agreed to take care of the radon issue as the buyer would have backed out of the sale otherwise.

-There are no federal regulations in place that require a seller to remove radon from a home but buyer’s expect to be able to purchase a home that does not pose a health threat to their family.
+There are no federal regulations in place that require a seller to remove radon from a home, but buyers expect to be able to purchase a home that does not pose a health threat to their family.

 Failed Septic System

 All buyers want a healthy and functional septic system.
 Few want to get into the details of the septic system if they do not have to, and even fewer want to spend serious money on a home when there is a chance that the septic system will go out on them.

 This can be a major inconvenience when you have gotten used to having one.
 Garbage disposals can take years of life out of a septic system as the food does not break down quick enough and clog the leach field.

 While many DIY home repair enthusiasts do good work that meets code requirements and will last for years, many others discover that they are not quite as talented as they first imagined.

-This kind of shoddy home owner work is often discovered once a buyer does their home inspection.
-While the above are common home sale issues there are other home sale problems that do not crop up quite as often but should not be ignored.
+This kind of shoddy homeowner work is often discovered once a buyer does their home inspection.
+While the above are common home sale issues, there are other home sale problems that do not crop up quite as often but should not be ignored.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.